EmmanueleVilla/quantum_tests/README.md

 Second try with bigger initial jumps: Starting fitness is 0.4162.
 After 30min it's 0.4306

 Third try: I found out there's a COBYLA optimizer that can be customized. trying with that one.
 Starting fitness at 18:30 is 0.38.
-[IN PROGRESS]
+After 30min it's 0.43

+Forth try with custom optimizer: Starting fitness is 0.39.
+After 8 hours its 0.42

+It seems the model doesn't work with this encoding...

+#### Test 9
+Prova di addestramento cojn una QCNN e dati 4x4 Energia iniziale: [TODO]
+Energia dopo 1000 iterazioni ([TODO] ore): [TODO]
+Fitness: [TODO]